darkwob/youtube-mp3-converter/README.md

 } catch (ConverterException $e) {
     switch (true) {
         case $e instanceof ConverterException:
-            echo "Converter error: " . $e->getMessage();
+            // Handle conversion errors
             break;
-        default:
-            echo "Unexpected error: " . $e->getMessage();
+        // Handle other specific exceptions
     }
 }
 ```

+## 🔒 Security

+- Token-based authentication for remote conversion
+- Rate limiting support
+- Proxy support for restricted networks
+- Input validation and sanitization
+- Secure file handling

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## 📚 Documentation

+For more detailed documentation and examples, visit our [Wiki](https://github.com/darkwob/youtube-mp3-converter/wiki).

+## ⚠️ Disclaimer

+This package is for educational purposes only.
+Please respect YouTube's terms of service and copyright laws when using this package.